huiwenxchen/recover/README.md

 # recover

-This program uses forensic image to recover JEPGS that were “deleted” from the memory card.
+This program recovers JEPGS from foresnic image.